Chronic Inflammatory Response Syndrome (CIRS)

 — George Bernard Shaw

-When Steve first saw me in the Fall of 2016 he had already been through a lot.
+When Steve first saw me at our Functional Medicine Practice in Richmond, Virginia, in the Fall of 2016 he had already been through a lot.
 He had previously seen multiple specialists, had taken several medications, and only was getting worse.
 Steve played soccer in college and was planning to attend medical school that year, but his energy level was too low; he could not concentrate like he used to; he had sleep problems, and in addition to his loss of 20 pounds of muscle mass, he was chronically fatigued and hurt all over.

 What was the mystery illness that Steve had acquired?
 Was it related to his old tick bite?
 Maybe this was just his new, onset hypothyroidism acting up?
 Was he merely stressed from all his work, or did he have (as his rheumatologist told him) fibromyalgia and chronic fatigue syndrome?